JudgementalBird/yetanotherswvectorlib/readme.md

 --Creating an empty vector should be done with vecn(). (short for vec-new) local a = vecn()

---Creating a vector from cartesian coords should be done with vecc(x,y,z). (short for vec-from-cartesian) local b = vecc(15,39,-4)
+--Creating a vector from cartesian coords should be done with vecc(x,y,z).
+--(short for vec-from-cartesian)
+local b = vecc(15,39,-4)

---Creating a vector from spherical coords (Ie local, from a radar) should be done with vecs(dist,azim,elev). (short for vec-from-spherical) local dist, azim, elev = ign(1), ign(2), ign(3) local c = vecs(dist*pi2, azim*pi2, elev*pi2)
+--Creating a vector from spherical coords (Ie local, from a radar) --should be done with vecs(dist,azim,elev). (short for vec-from-spherical) local dist, azim, elev = ign(1), ign(2), ign(3) local c = vecs(dist*pi2, azim*pi2, elev*pi2)
 ```